CharlieDinh/pFedMe/README.md

 Authors: Nguyen H.Tran, Canh T.Dinh, Tuan D.Nguyen

-This repository not only implements pFedMe but also FedAvg, Per-FedAvg, and APFL algorithms.
+This repository not only implements pFedMe but also FedAvg, Per-FedAvg, and APFL algorithms. \
+(Federated Learning using )

 # Software requirement:
 - numpy